rish-16/andromeda/README.md

 # andromeda
-Chrome extension that adds LaTeX rendering support to Substack articles
+Chrome extension that renders LaTeX in Substack articles.